frier-sam/vtemplate/README.md

 ## Usage

-you can import the package and call create with the project name example
+you can import the package and call create with the project name for example
 ```
 import vtemplate as vt
 vt.create('project name')
 ```

-this start creating the project structure
+this starts creating the project structure
 There will be some questions you need to answer

 to get the full idea see example.ipynb